The Bugatti Veyron 16.4

 Bugatti Veyron 16.4

 The first Bugatti of the modern era, the 16.4 alludes to sixteen cylinders and four turbos.
-Development began in 2000 however, the project was far ahead of its time.
+After concept cars from brands across the Volkswagen Group tested the idea of a new supercar with the public, and more importantly tested and explored the logistics, engineering, and practicality of the unprecedented powertrain that the Veyron is known for, development began for the Veyron in 2000.
+However, the project was far ahead of its time.
 Intending to launch in 2004, the shakedown cars revealed minor issues.
-Squeaks and rattles would be acceptable in lesser brands, as a result, the first Veyron production models were not completed until 2006.
+Squeaks and rattles would be acceptable in lesser brands, but Bugatti’s standards demanded that they go back to the drawing board, and as a result, the first Veyron production models were not completed until 2006.

 Nothing like this had ever been attempted.
 Resurrecting a brand is a hardship unto itself.
 Coupled with the drive to smite every other production car, it is safe to say it appeared to be insurmountable.
 There has never been a new car launch with such success.
 The most compelling evidence is in lack of fires or embarrassing recalls.
 What we witnessed is only possible thanks to extensive testing and sound engineering.
 Given these points, we probably won’t see an introduction like this for many years.